nutrixpos/docs/getting_started.md

     ensure the trailing '/'
 :::

-Now save the `Client ID` found in the Configuration tab in the zitadel "User agent" project and the `Project ID` found in the URI after the /project/ section
+Now save the `Client ID` found in the Configuration tab in the zitadel "User agent" app and the `Project ID` found in the URI after the /project/ section

 Open .env inside the devops dir and set the following environment variables: